 COVID-19 , Cyberwarfare / Nation-State Attacks , Fraud Management & Cybercrime

-Among other recent cyberattacks in the healthcare sector around the world, in March, a suspected nation-state hacking group targeted the World Health Organization with an apparently unsuccessful spear-phishing campaign designed to harvest credentials from the United Nations organization (see: Hackers Targeted World Health Organization).
+In March, a nation-state group reportedly targeted the World Health Organization using a spear-phishing campaign that was designed to harvest credentials (see: Hackers Targeted World Health Organization).